 Feedly?
 More like Feed-ME some more of that useful information!
 Sorry.
 Sorry.

-This option works great for content managers looking to stay current and connected with leading voices.
+This option works great for content managers or content marketers looking to stay current and connected with leading voices.
 Feedly finds blogs from popular writers and sites, ensuring you have the latest and greatest articles ready to inform your own posts or dispense through an email blast.
-With this service, you take a lot of guessing out of the curation business.
+With this service, you take a lot of guessing out of the content curation business.

 People love Quora because so much information gets delivered so succinctly.
 Plug in keywords and watch your page fill with excellent insight and relevant posts.
 Read what you like, save articles for later and come back anytime to see what’s changed.
 If you want very specific information, Quora provides one of the quickest, easiest ways to get what you need.

-This app throws a little button on your browser so you can quickly mark and store articles, videos, pictures and graphs you find interesting or useful.
+This content curation app throws a little button on your browser so you can quickly mark and store articles, videos, pictures and graphs you find interesting or useful.
 You can later access those items offline, and you also receive alerts notifying you of items that have been frequently “pocketed” by users with similar interests.
-Not a lot of frills come with this one, but it’s very helpful and enticingly simple.
+Not a lot of frills come with Pocket, but it’s very helpful when it comes to content writing and enticingly simple.

 Searching through the vast internet ocean for relevant content can make a person feel lonely.
 Fortunately, Triberr infuses the process with a sense of togetherness.